-- a.
-The street address of the initial registered office of the corporation in the commonwealth: 245 Route 6A, Orleans, MA 02653 - b.
-The name of its initial registered agent at its registered office: Christo Pher Calouwis c.
-The names and addresses of the individuals who will serve as the initial directors, president, treasurer and secretary of the corporation (an address need not be specified if the business address of the officer or director is the same as the principal office location):

-President: Christopher Taloumis - 5 George Holbrook Way, Harwich, MA 02645

-Treasurer: Christopher Taloumis - 5 George Holbrook Way, Harwich, MA 02645

-Secretary: Jill Taloumis - 5 George Holbrook Way, Harwich, MA 02645

-Director(s): Christopher Taloumis - 5 George Holbrook Way, Harwich, MA 02645 Jill Taloumis - 5 George Holbrook Way, Harwich, MA 02645

-- d.
-The fiscal year end of the corporation: December 31 - A brief description of the type of business in which the corporation intends to engage: e.
-Cultivate and dispense cannabis as permitted by Massachusetts law. - The street address of the principal office of the corporation: f.
-245 Route 6A, Orleans, MA 02653 - The street address where the records of the corporation required to be kept in the commonwealth are located is: g.

-245 Route 6A, Orleans, MA 02653

-(number, street, city or town, state, zip code)
+a.
+The street address of the initial registered office of the corporation in the commonwealth: 245 Route 6A, Orleans, MA 02653 Ь. The name of its initial registered agent at its registered office: Christopher Taloumis c.
+The names and addresses of the individuals who will serve as the initial directors, president corporation (an address need not be specified if the business address of the officer or directe office location): or is the same as the principal once locations.
+Presider t: Christopher Taloumis - 5 George Holbrook Way, Harwich, MA 02645 Treasure r: Christopher Taloumis - 5 George Holbrook Way, Harwich, MA 02645 Secretar v: Jill Taloumis - 5 George Holbrook Way, Harwich, MA 02645 Directo (s): Christopher Taloumis - 5 George Holbrook Way, Harwich, MA 02645 Jill Taloumis - 5 George Holbrook Way, Harwich, MA 02645 d.
+The fiscal year end of the corporation: December 31 e.
+A brief description of the type of business in which the corporation intends to engage: • Cultivate and dispense cannabis as permitted by Massachusetts law. f.
+The street address of the principal office of the corporation: 245 Route 6A, Orleans, MA 02653 g.
+The street address where the records of the corporation required to be kept in the common wealth are located is: · 2 15 Route 6A, Orleans, MA 02653 , which is (number, street, city or town, state, zip code) Ø its principal office; an office of its transfer agent; an office of its secretary/assistant secretary; its registered office.
+Signed 1 ·· (signature of authorized individual) Chairman of the board of directors, 1 2 President, Other officer, Court-appointed fiduciary, on this 5day of 3 , 2018

-, which is

-its principal office; Z

-- □ an office of its transfer agent; - an office of its secretary/assistant secretary;

-□ its registered office.

-Signed by:

-(signature of authorized individual)

-- Chairman of the board of directors,

-- President.

-- □ Other officer,

-- Court-appointed fiduciary,

-on this 5 day of 3